OLS Regression in R – 8 Simple Steps to Implement OLS Regression Model

 -outlier: Basically, it is an unusual observation.

--Leverage: Generally, it has an ability to change the slope of the regression line.
+-Leverage: Generally, it has the ability to change the slope of the regression line.

 -Influence: Moreover, the combined impact of strong leverage and outlier status.

 Hence, we have seen how OLS regression in R using ordinary least squares exist.
 Also, we have learned its usage as well as its command.
 Moreover, we have studied diagnostic in R which helps in showing graph.
-Still, if you have any query regarding OLS Regression in R, ask in the comment tab.
+Now, you are master in OLS regression in R with knowledge of every command.